xwiki-contrib/application-interactive-maps/PROGRESS.md

-# Marks the progress of the Map Application
+# Marks the progress of the Interactive Maps Application
 ## Day 1 (18 May 2019)
 - [x] JavaScript jsx code for a simple map with marker and popup
 - [x] Code for creating a new map